A PSPACE-complete Graph Nim: Computational Complexity of Neighboring Nim

-Unfortunately, \compProblem{NEIGHBORING-NIM} is not automatically \complexC{PSPACE}-complete as games could have a number of moves exponential in the size of the description of the game.
+Unfortunately, \ruleSet{Neighboring Nim} is not automatically \complexC{PSPACE}-complete as games could take a number of moves exponential in the size of the description of the game.
 For example, a vertex can have a number of sticks exponential in the amount of bits needed to express that number and the rest of the graph.
-We leave this as an open problem.
+We leave this unsolved as Open Problem \ref{open:inPSPACE}.
+There are good arguments to conjecture either way.